• Skip to primary navigation

 Prepare the PCB:

-• If you are building from scratch design and etch a PCB or use a breadboard for testing.
+• If using kit then follow instructions to prepare PCB and if making from scratch then design and etch PCB or use breadboard to test.

 Assemble Components: